This is a brief history of the Church.

 Thereafter and until 1943 the ministry was provided by various local preachers following which Rev John Lewis shared his pastorate between Salem and Zion.

-During the 1950’s an evangelistic campaign was organised by Mr William Mattthews, Senior deacon, which, through God’s gracious workings, led to much blessing and renewed spiritual life in the Church and particularly the young people.
+During the 1950’s an evangelistic campaign was organised by Mr William Matthews, Senior deacon, which, through God’s gracious workings, led to much blessing and renewed spiritual life in the Church and particularly the young people.
 Sunday school attendance reached 125.

 The church was subsequently served by local preachers and in January 1995 Mr Howard Williams agreed to pastor the Church until his retirement in 2009.